 The Backyard Universe

 Multicultural guided tours of South Australia’s night sky with laser pointer and large telescope.
 Enjoy an evening of traditional stargazing and modern astronomy in a small group tour with an experienced local guide.
 Experience a night sky that’s practically as dark as the Outback but much closer to Adelaide.
-Also available for schools, events & private group tours at our venue or yours.
+Also available for schools, events & private group tours at your venue.
 Bookings are essential, see website for details.

 Contact:Web: www.thebackyarduniverse.com.au